krishna-ananya/CodeTalk/README.md

 * Copy the jar created above to the path  ../eclipse/plugins/
 * Restart eclipse and the Plugin is up and running.

+<br/>CodeTalk jar is created and is available in directory CodeTalk/dist/plugins/CodeTalk_1.0.0.202007130336.jar